 Planet Aid is working to divert more textiles from the waste stream by making our recycling bins as convenient as possible for consumers to use.
 We look forward to partnering with more municipalities to help reduce their landfill burdens, raise recycling rates, and save taxpayer dollars.
 It's our aim to work together to continue efforts in decreasing waste and increasing recycling.

-See our Government Resources pages for more information or contact us directly to find out how to get a recycling bin in your area.
+See our Government Resources page for more information or contact us directly to find out how to get a recycling bin in your area.